ganbuan/CyberNotebook/README.md

 + TRACE - shows which methods are allowed; Note: many servers disable this for security reasons
 + CONNECT - used to create a secure connection; Note: it is not as common but is critical for encrypted communication

-The <i>URL path</i> tells the server where to find the resource the user is asking for.
+The *URL path* tells the server where to find the resource the user is asking for.

 E.g. URL - https://tryhackme.com/api/users/123, path - /api/users/123